GorettiA/GorettiA/README.md

 I've just finished up from Dev Academy, Auckland and I am keen to transition into the tech industry as a Web Developer.

-I hope to amplify the voice of the underrepresented Maori and Pasifika women in tech and look forward to combining my enthusiasm for tech to enhance a community and be a part of positive growth and change in the industry.
+I hope to amplify the voice of the underrepresented Maori and Pasifika women in tech and look forward to combining my enthusiasm for tech to enhance a community and be a part of positive growth and innovation within the industry.

 **Tech Skills:** REACT | JS | HTML | CSS